dwyl/process-handbook/how-to-create-personas.md

 Personas help us picture and _empathise_ with the _people_ using our product.
-This is key to the success of the product for ensuring that it is built to address the person's needs as opposed to fulfilling the subjective vision of the creators or the convenience of the team building it.
+Personas provide a clear definition of the _person_ using the product, rather than a nebulous "user".
-Personas provide a precise definition of the _person_ using the product, rather than a nebulous "user on the site/app".
+Personas remind the team of the
-Personas remind the team of the *motives* and reasons *why* people _need_ it to offer the functionality that is being built.
+*motives*, *pain points* and reasons *why* people _need_ a particular feature that is being built.
-Keeping these reasons at the forefront of the teams mind can have significant impacts on the delivery of the end product.
+Keeping these reasons at the forefront of the teams' mind can significanty impact the delivery of the product.

-Not convinced how the _why_ makes a difference,
+> Not convinced the _why_ makes a difference?
 see: "**Know Your _Why_**" (Michael Jr): https://youtu.be/1ytFB8TrkTo